adolfoeliazat/BotBuilder-Getting-Started/CSharp/basics-Navigation/README.md

 #### Topic1Dialog

 [`Topic1Dialog1`](Dialogs\Topic1Dialog.cs), like `RootDialog`, is a pure navigation dialog, showing a navigation menu with buttons that correspond to its navigation sub-topics ("Topic 1.1", "Topic 1.2", "Topic 1.3").
 If the user clicks one of the buttons on the menu or types a navigation command, the command is posted to the conversation and picked up by `NavigationScorable` and passed to `RootDialog`. `RootDialog` will call the appropriate dialog to add it to the stack.
-A message other than a navigation command, for "Topic 1" or one of it's sub-topics won't be understood by the bot, and the navigation menu will be reshown along with a "do not understand" message.
+A message other than a navigation command (e.g. "Menu" or "Topic 1.1.")won't be understood by the bot and the navigation menu will be reshown along with a "do not understand" message.

 ````C#
     [Serializable]